 For Arkansas elderly residents (65 and over), who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.

 1) Medically Needy Pathway – In Arkansas, there is a Spend Down Program that is specifically intended for those that are categorically aged, blind or disabled that have income over the Medicaid limit.
 In a nutshell, one may still be eligible for Medicaid services even if they are over the income limit by paying their excess income (the income over the Medicaid income limit) on medical bills.
 Once one has met their “spend-down” for the spend-down period (paid their excess income down to the income limit), one will receive Medicaid benefits for the remainder of the spend-down period.
+(The spend down period is generally 3 months).
 Please note, the spend-down income limit is different than the aged, blind and disabled income limit in the above chart.
-As of 2018, for a single applicant, the income limit for medically needy eligibility is $108.33 / month, and for a married couple, the income limit is $216.66.
+As of April of 2018, for a single applicant, the income limit for medically needy eligibility is $108.33 / month, and for a married couple, the income limit is $216.66.

 2) Qualified Income Trusts (QIT’s) – QIT’s, which are also called Miller Income Trusts (MIT’s) offer a way for individuals over the Medicaid income limit to still qualify for nursing home Medicaid or a Medicaid waiver.
 This is because money deposited into a QIT is not considered income when it comes to Medicaid eligibility.
 In very simple terms, income over the Medicaid income limit is deposited into a trust, and a trustee is named, giving that individual legal control of the money.
 The QIT must be irreversible, meaning once it has been created, it cannot be changed or canceled.
 The money in the account can only be used for very specific purposes, such as paying medical expenses accrued by the Medicaid enrollee.